-Coppersmith Barbet Psilopogon haemacephalus is the smallest barbet.
-Range of indicus in southern (Xishuangbanna) and southwestern (Ruili) Yunnan.
-Unlike most other Asian barbets is well-adapted to life outside forest, being very much at home in open wooded country, scrub, and parks and gardens.
-To 1000 m.
-Congregates in small flocks in the early morning, sunbathing on bare branches.
+In China, Coppersmith Barbet Psilopogon haemacephalus indicus is resident in south (Xishuangbanna) and southwest (Ruili) Yunnan.
+HABITAT & BEHAVIOR Unlike other Asian barbets, is well-adapted to life outside forest, being very much at home in open, wooded country, scrub, and parks and gardens, to 1000 m (3,280 ft.).
+Congregates in small flocks in early morning, sunbathing on bare branches.
 Eats fruit and insects, sometimes catching them in flight.
-Like all members of order Piciformes, nests in cavity in tree.
+Cavity nester.
+ID The smallest barbet.
 Has crimson breast patch and forecrown, mustard-yellow throat, and patches above and below eye.
 Strong black moustachial stripe and eyeline join black hindcrown.
 Greyish sides of neck reach hindcrown.
 Upperparts dark green; underparts yellowish with dark, blotchy streaks; tail bluish-green.
-Dark eye and red eye-ring.
 Juvenile mostly greenish but has yellow and black facial markings of adults.
+BARE PARTS Dark eye and red eye-ring.
 Bill black, with rictal bristles; zygodactyl feet red.
-Song a pulsing, clear, hollow whistle or hoot, repeated continuously. — Craig Brelsford
+VOICE Song a pulsing, clear, hollow whistle or hoot, repeated continuously. — Craig Brelsford

 THE ASIAN BARBETS OF CHINA

 shanghaibirding.com has research on all eight species of Asian barbet in China.
-Click any link below:
+Click any link:

 Great Barbet Psilopogon virens